utori-dev/udev/README.md

 ### `@udev/schema`

-This package will contain schema for `udev.monorepo.json`, `udev.generator.json`, `udev.package.json`, and any other `udev.*.json` files.
+This package will contain schemas for `udev.monorepo.json`, `udev.generator.json`, `udev.package.json`, and any other `udev.*.json` files.